Higher rate pension tax relief

 Pension tax relief is the money you receive on top of your regular contributions by the government as an incentive for paying into a pension.
 Tax benefits are however, subject to change, and depend on the individual’s circumstance.

-- net pay tax relief
+- net pay arrangement

 Find out more about pension tax relief.